perkss/kotlin-kafka-and-kafka-streams-examples/kafka-reactive-secure-producer-consumer/README.md

 ```

 #### Starting the App
 Start the Spring Boot App `SecureKafkaReactiveApp` as usual.
-(Not we will DockerFile this soon)
+(Note we will DockerFile this soon)

 Or if you are running on the host you can also just use the existing kafka container running and it will have access to the docker
 network like so